maddigits/maddigits.github.com/_posts/2016-02-10-flag-oriented-programming.md

 Yeah, maybe... but... **humans**... right?

 We often do what we know is not the right thing because... _reasons_.
-I have no intend in entering in the psychology aspect of this, but I do recommend [this book][irrational], if you want to learn something about it.
+I have no intend to approach the psychology aspect of this, but I do recommend [this book][irrational], if you want to learn something about it.

 The big question is: will you trust that, given a method with one flag already,